Skip to main content

 name: myapp

-Example 2: replace the repository when workloads are propagating to specific clusters.
+Example 2: replace the repository when propagating workloads to specific clusters.

 apiVersion: policy.karmada.io/v1alpha1